Second Temple period: Roman Judaea

 In 6 CE, the country fell into unrest, and the Herodian ruler of Judea was deposed in favor of forming the new Iudaea Province under direct Roman rule.
 The Roman province of Judaea extended over parts of the former regions of the Hasmonean and Herodian kingdoms.
 It was created in 6 CE with the Census of Quirinius and merged into Syria Palaestina after 135 CE.

 Jerusalem reached a peak in size and population during the late Second Temple period.
 The majority of scholars estimate that city's population at that time to have been between 70,000 and 100,000.

 Herod II ruled Ituraea and Trachonitis until his death in 34 CE when he was succeeded as tetrarch by Herod Agrippa I, who had previously been ruler of Chalcis.
 Agrippa surrendered Chalcis to his brother Herod and ruled in Philip's stead.
 On the death of Herod Antipas in 39 CE Herod Agrippa became ruler of Galilee also, and in 41 CE, as a mark of favour by the Emperor Claudius, succeeded the Roman prefect Marullus as ruler of Judea.

-The era from roughly 4 BCE to 33 CE is also notable as being the time period when Jesus of Nazareth lived, primarily in Galilee, under the reign of Herod Antipas.
+The era from roughly 4 BCE to 33 CE is also notable as being the time period when Jesus of Nazareth should have lived, primarily in Galilee, under the reign of Herod Antipas.
 It is therefore considered in specifically Jewish history as being when Christianity arose as a messianic sect from within Second Temple Judaism.

-First Jewish-Roman War
+First Jewish–Roman War

 In 66 CE, the Jews of Judea rose in revolt against Rome, sparking the First Jewish–Roman War (66-73 CE), also known as the Great Jewish Revolt.
 Flavius Josephus, a contemporary Jewish historian who fought as the commander of Jewish forces in Galilee but later defected to the Roman side, chronicled the events of the war in his book The Jewish War.

 Vespasian, an experienced Roman general, was sent by emperor Nero to crush the rebellion.
 He arrived at Ptolemais along with legions X Fretensis and V Macedonica.
 There he was joined by his son Titus, who arrived from Alexandria at the head of Legio XV Apollinaris, as well as by the armies of various local allies including that of king Agrippa II.
 During the Galilee campaign, many towns surrendered without a fight, and others were taken by force.
 Yodfat, a fortified town in the Lower Galilee, was besieged for 47 days before it fell to treachery; the city was razed, many people were killed, and the rest were enslaved.
-Gamla, the major Jewish stronghold in the Golan Heights, fell after a one month siege.
+Gamla, the major Jewish stronghold in the Golan Heights, fell after a one-month siege.
 Following a lull in military operations caused by civil war and political turmoil in Rome, Vespasian was summoned to Rome and appointed Emperor.